bevyengine/rfcs/rfcs/49-animation-primitives.md

 Bevy absolutely needs some form of a first-party animation system, no modern game engine can be called production ready without one.
-Having this exist solely as a third-party ecosystem crate is definitely unacceptable as it would promote a facturing of the ecosystem with multiple incompatible baseline animation system implementations.
+Having this exist solely as a third-party ecosystem crate is unacceptable as it would promote a facturing of the ecosystem with multiple incompatible baseline animation system implementations.